 - Child Benefit and Child Tax Credit;

-- Other benefits such as Carer's Allowance and Maternity Allowance
+- Other benefits such as Maternity Allowance and some bereavement benefits

 Where the combined income is more than the cap, Housing Benefit entitlement is reduced by the amount of excess income.
 As a result some people could lose all their Housing Benefit, except for a nominal amount of 50p which will continue to be paid should the amount of excess income exceed the amount of Housing Benefit awarded.
 No deductions are made to other benefits because of the cap.